TRICARE Icon

 You can send in a TRICARE claim for prescriptions you purchase at downtown Korean pharmacies.
 If you receive your meds at one of the preferred hospitals like Ajou however, their International Service Center you work with will include the meds in the TRICARE claim they submit.
 But, if you need a med they don't carry or are out of, and you have to purchase "outside" you have to submit a claim for it yourself.

-Express Scripts® Pharmacy and Mail Orders
+Express Scripts® Pharmacy & Mail Orders

 Express Scripts® manages ALL medications under TRICARE.
 This includes home delivery, retail pharmacy, and even on-base prescriptions.
 Some think Express Scripts® relates only to mailed prescriptions, but that is not the case.
 Being integrated like this across the three delivery methods makes it very easy for them to switch from one method to another.

-Mail Orders: Express Scripts® Pharmacy mails prescriptions only to U.S.-based addresses, to State Department Pouch Mail, and APO/FPO/DPO addresses.
+Mail Orders: Express Scripts® Pharmacy express-scripts.com mails prescriptions only to U.S.-based addresses, to State Department Pouch Mail, and APO/FPO/DPO addresses.

 Important Note: Once turning 65 and TRICARE For Life, downtown Korean retail pharmacies are no longer covered by TRICARE for expense claims, so using a mail order becomes more worthwhile vs depending on the local economy.
 This of course is not relevant if using an on-base pharmacy at an MTF.